White Noise for Sleep: Does it Actually Work?

 The four major colors of noises: White Noise, Grey Noise, Pink Noise, and Brown Noise!

+White Noise vs Pink Noise.
 While white noise encompasses all audible frequencies, pink noise emphasizes lower frequencies.
 Overall, pink noise is deeper than white noise and has a softer, more soothing quality.
 The sound of rustling leaves, falling rain, or ocean waves all fall under pink noise.

-While there is relatively little research on pink noise and sleep, we did find one study linking pink noise with deep sleep.
-(8) The study showed that pink noise enhanced deep sleep.
-And in case you missed it, deep sleep (also known as N3) is directly responsible for:
+Some people may find pink noise more relaxing and sleep-promoting than white noise, and while there is relatively little research on pink noise and sleep, we did find one study linking pink noise with enhanced deep sleep.
+(8)

+White Noise versus Brown Noise.
 Again, like white noise, brown noise uses all sound frequencies.
 Its low-pitch and soothing qualities are attributable to more bass and softened high frequencies.
 Also known as red noise, brown noise has a deep, rumbling quality similar to the sound of thunder or the roar of a waterfall, and some people may find it more soothing than white noise for sleep.

+White Noise versus Green Noise.
 Green noise is a balance between high and low frequencies.
 Sitting on the middle ground between white and pink noise, green noise is congruous with soothing nature sounds like an ocean or a stream.
 Wildly popular on TikTok, #greennoise has over 2 million views and counting, and according to Google Trends, searches for green noise were up 121 percent in 2023 and are expected to increase by 52 percent this year.
 (9)

 Is White Noise Safe for Children?